-Irish soda bread muffins are made with caraway seeds and raisins.
-This “Americanized” recipe is perfect to try for Saint Patrick’s Day breakfast!
+Irish soda bread muffins are made with caraway seeds and dried currants.
+This recipe is perfect for Saint Patrick’s Day breakfast!

 I’m a huge fan of the grab-and-go breakfast or snack and muffins were basically made for that purpose.
 So when I thought of making Irish soda bread, my mind instantly jumped to muffins because I want my Irish soda bread on the go.